top of page

 • Always use fresh, well-draining soil when repotting.

-• Apply a diluted succulent fertilizer once a month during the growing season (spring and summer).
+• Apply a diluted succulent fertilizer once a month during the growing season.

 • Offsets (pups) can be separated and replanted in dry, well-draining soil.